vecocoin/veco-lightwallet/README.md

 - Effortless Transaction Management: Conduct Veco transactions or receive mining rewards without the need for a full node.
 - Wallet Management: Create, import, and export your Veco addresses for multiple user profiles with ease.
-- Address book: Save and manage your contacts in an encrypted address book.
+- Address Book: Save and manage your contacts in an encrypted address book.
 - Secure Communication: Default TSL-encrypted stunnel connection to the wallet RPC server.
 - Flexible Server Configuration: Switch the wallet RPC server to a local server or a personal VPS by modifying an .env file.